DemocracyClub/yournextrepresentative/ynr/apps/uk_results/README.md

 - accepts a postive integer
 - verbose_name="Spoilt Ballots"
 - help_text="The number of spoilt ballots in this election"
-- `TO DO`: this field only accepts a whole number, but should be able to accept commas and clean them for the user
+- This field only accepts a whole number, but accepts commas and cleans them on input for the user

 #### `total_electorate`:
 - acceptes a positive integer
 - verbose_name="Total Electorate", aka `num_ballots`
 - help_text="The total number of people eligible to vote in this election"
-- `TO DO`: this field only accepts a whole number, but should be able to accept commas and clean them for the user
+- This field only accepts a whole number, but accepts commas and cleans them on input for the user

 #### `source`: